Imagine you’re a driving coach ready to give your driver some feedback.

 Remember even when you’re asking for confirmation it’s important to maintain a positive tone and avoid sounding condescending.

 Instead use phrases like “Just to make sure we’re on the same page why don’t you tell me what you think the next steps are?”
+How to keep your cool in a driver coaching session.

 The Power of a Proactive Approach

 By taking a proactive approach to driver coaching sessions we can create a more positive and productive environment.
+What is defensive driving?
+How to be a defensive driver.

 It’s about being self-aware managing our emotions and truly listening to understand the other person’s perspective.